Agoric/documentation/main/guides/zoe/contract-basics.md

 We provide three core examples to illustrate how to implement various smart contract functionalities:

-### 1. Greetings Contract
+### 1. Hello Wolrd Contract
-The **Greetings Contract** demonstrates how to create a simple contract that greets the caller.
+The **Hello World Contract** demonstrates how to create a simple contract that greets the caller.
 This example is perfect for understanding the basic structure and syntax of smart contracts.
 The relevant code is available in [`tut-01-hello` branch](https://github.com/Agoric/dapp-offer-up/tree/tut-01-hello).

 ### 2. State Contract
 The **State Contract** shows how to maintain a state or a variable within a smart contract.
 This is useful for contracts that need to store data or state across transactions.
 The relevant code is available in [`tut-02-state` branch](https://github.com/Agoric/dapp-offer-up/tree/tut-02-state).